Gogo1951/TrackingEye/README.md

 # TrackingEye
-World of Warcraft Classic Tracking Plugin

-Replaces the minimap tracking icon with a button that can be used to switch the current tracking type.
+Adds a minimap tracking icon with a button that can be used to switch the current tracking type.

 Clicking the button will display a context menu with all tracking options available to the current character.
 Right clicking the button will cancel tracking.

-Also adds a target selection menu to minimap blips.
-Right clicking a blip will offer a menu to allow you to select a target by name and target them.

 Supports:
 * Track Beasts